 It’s remote, there is a ski station but it’s more a couple of sheds connected by a button lift than a resort.
 It’s remote, a a road up a mountain rather than pass connecting two valleys and you’re more likely to meet deer, boar, foxes and chamois on the way up than other cyclists or motorists, especially on the section from Roccamorice to the Majelletta T-junction.
 If you’re unlucky you might even meet the bears and wolves that roam here.
 The climb’s remote aspect probably explains its lack of status, an unknown and unloved king of a climb.

 It’ll never happen but imagine for a moment a Giro without the Alps.
 This may sound sparse and boring but instead the Apennines offer so much climbing that the route would never be short of mountain stages.
-What the Apennines lack in altitude they compensate by irregular gradients and mystery, a voyage into the unknown where the peloton doesn’t know what lies around the next hairpin.
+What the Apennines lack in altitude they supply in attitude, think rough roads, irregular gradients and a dash of mystique, a voyage into the unknown where the peloton doesn’t know what lies around the next hairpin.
 But these hills lack ski resorts and their money meaning the regions can neither pay for the race, nor host the caravan.
 At best one day the formulaic pattern of the final Alpine week could be broken.

 The Name: blockhaus doesn’t sound very Italian but remember that Italy has only recently started speaking Italian.
 Back in the 1860s it was common for many military officers to have links to the Hapsburgs and the Austro-Hungarian.
 The block house was a small garrison designed to allow the army to control the Abruzzo hills for military and economic reasons, a strategic point to monitor the land and any smugglers.
 One visit to the top and you can see the view for yourself and why the government wanted to control the terrain from this point.
 The Giro says Blockhaus but the roadsigns in the region say Block Haus.